Secondary

 - use a wide range of vocabulary, and the correct grammar, spelling and punctuation

-The study of English offers students the opportunity to respond with understanding to a rich array of reading texts during the course as a whole.
-Students will use these texts to inform and inspire their own writing, and write in a range of text types for different purposes and audiences.
-Students will develop both their speaking and their listening skills, delivering a presentation, and responding to questions and engaging in conversations.
-They are also encouraged to become appreciative and critical readers, writers, speakers and listeners.
+The study of English offers students the opportunity to respond to a rich array of reading texts during the course.
+Students use these texts to inform and inspire their own writing, using a range of genres for different purposes and audiences.
+Students develop skills in speaking, listening, delivering presentations and responding to questions.

 Our aims are to enable students to:

-- read a wide range of texts, fluently and with good understanding, enjoying and appreciating a variety of language
+- read a wide range of texts, fluently and with good understanding, while enjoying and appreciating a variety of language

-- read critically, and use knowledge gained from wide reading to inform and improve their own writing
+- read critically and use knowledge gained from their reading to inform and improve their own writing

 - write accurately and effectively, using Standard English appropriately